stephenajulu/julzinsight.co/content/about.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: About Us - Hyvaros
+      value: About Us - Julz Insight
     - name: 'twitter:description'
       value: Learn more about our team, our processes and more
     - name: 'twitter:image'